Permafrost/TundraTN/README.md

 // calling service's responsibility to set an appropriate response for the transport in question. tundra.tn:receive(strict, TN_parms);

-// Receives arbitrary (XML or flat file) content and then rejects it by always returning an
-// error to the client.
-//
-// This service is intended to be invoked by clients via HTTP or FTP. tundra.tn:reject();

 // Reprocesses the given document in Trading Networks by rematching it against the
 // processing rule base and executing the first processing rule that matches. tundra.tn:reroute(bizdoc);